-Clinical trials of medicines for human use are regulated under Directive 2001/20/EC, at least until Clinical Trial Regulation (EU) No. 536/2014 becomes applicable, most likely in late 2018.
+Clinical trials of medicines for human use are regulated under Directive 2001/20/EC,13 at least until Clinical Trial Regulation (EU) No. 536/201414 becomes applicable, which is now likely to be in 2020.
 Clinical trials of medicinal products in human subjects require notification to, or authorisation by, the relevant Member State's competent authority.
 In addition, a clinical trial of a medicinal product requires a favourable opinion by an ethics committee.
 The sponsor of a clinical trial, or its legal representative, must be based in the EEA.

-Clinical trials must be conducted in accordance with internationally recognised principles of good clinical practice (GCP) and must comply with the Declaration of Helsinki
+Clinical trials must be conducted in accordance with internationally recognised principles of good clinical practice (GCP) and must comply with the Declaration of Helsinki (1996 version).
+Medicines used in clinical trials must be manufactured in accordance with standards of good manufacturing practice (GMP) and released by the holder of a manufacturer's authorisation in the EEA.

-Directive 2004/10/EC of the European Parliament and of the Council of 11 February 2004 on the harmonisation of laws, regulations and administrative provisions relating to the application of the principles of good laboratory practice and the verification of their applications for tests on chemical substances.
+11 Directive 2004/10/EC of the European Parliament and of the Council of 11 February 2004 on the harmonisation of laws, regulations and administrative provisions relating to the application of the principles of good laboratory practice and the verification of their applications for tests on chemical substances, as amended.

-Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes.
+12 Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes.

-Directive 2001/20/EC of the European Parliament and of the Council of 4 April 2001 on the approximation of the laws, regulations and administrative provisions of the Member States relating to the implementation of good clinical practice in the conduct of clinical trials on medicinal products for human use, as amended.
+13 Directive 2001/20/EC of the European Parliament and of the Council of 4 April 2001 on the approximation of the laws, regulations and administrative provisions of the Member States relating to the implementation of good clinical practice in the conduct of clinical trials on medicinal products for human use, as amended.

-Regulation (EU) No. 536/2014 of the European Parliament and of the Council of 16 April 2014 on clinical trials on medicinal products for human use, and repealing Directive 2001/20/EC.
+14 Regulation (EU) No. 536/2014 of the European Parliament and of the Council of 16 April 2014 on clinical trials on medicinal products for human use, and repealing Directive 2001/20/EC, as amended.